jho323/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

       - using features.txt and setting it to the columns titles using colnames() into sorteddata
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
       - Grouping the data by identifier and activity and using summarize_each to take the mean of each column by group into tidydata
+      - writes an example of tidy data into tidydata.txt
 Variables:

 test_subject: data of subject_test.txt